scalacenter/scalafix/docs/developers/tutorial.md

 The rule currently produces `finish(isSuccess = true)` but the correct solution is to produce `finish(isError = true)`.

-To fix this bug, we start by capturing the qualifiers of the function call into a variable `fun`
+To fix this bug, we start by capturing the called method into a variable `fun`

 ```diff
 - case Term.Apply(_, args) =>